PRTG Manual: Custom Notifications

 For more general information about notifications based on email, messaging, and others, see section Notifications.

 This notification method executes a GET request or sends any POST, PUT, or PATCH data to a custom URL.
 You can execute specific actions on a web server or control any web service that accepts commands via one-time HTTP requests.
 Whenever a notification of this kind is triggered, the HTTP action is sent.

-With this method, you can also call any API function of the PRTG web interface.
-For example, you can set PRTG to automatically pause a sensor, or acknowledge an alarm.
+With this method, you can also call any application programming interface (API) function of the PRTG web interface.
+For example, you can automatically pause a sensor or acknowledge an alarm.

 To automatically pause the sensor that triggers the notification, enter the following HTTP action:

 To use the notification to automatically acknowledge the alarm that triggered it, enter this HTTP action:

 With this notification method, you can execute a script or a program as an external process.
 It can be a Windows executable file or a .bat, .cmd, or PowerShell file.
 You can use .exe, .com, .bat, .cmd, .vbs, or .ps1 files.